-The rapid development in molecular biology over the last few decades have revolutionized how we think of disease.
-A wide range of disorders have been found to have a genetic basis and many of the underlying gene mutations have been identified.
+The rapid development in molecular biology over the last few decades has revolutionized how we think of disease.
+A wide range of disorders have been found to have a genetic basis, and many of the underlying gene mutations have been identified.

-Gene therapy holds great promise as an effective treatment of these diseases.
-Over the coming decades, gene therapy treatment of a wide range of disorders, such as inherited diseases, cancer and viral infections, may be commonplace.
+Gene therapy holds great promise as an effective treatment for these diseases.
+Over the coming decades, gene therapy treatment of a wide range of disorders, such as inherited diseases, cancer, and viral infections, may be commonplace.

 The principle of gene therapy is straightforward: deliver a functional gene to target cells in the patient to restore normal gene function.
 This is most commonly achieved using a recombinant Adeno-Associated Virus (AAV) vector where some of the viral genetic material has been replaced by a therapeutic cargo.
 Once the virus has infected the target cell, it uses the cell's molecular machinery to produce the therapeutic protein.

 Principle of AAV-mediated gene therapy.
 Recombinant AAV vectors carrying transgenes cross the cell membrane and deliver their cargo into the cell of the nucleus.
 Here, the transgenes persist in a circular episomal state.
 Following the transcription of the episome DNA, therapeutic protein is expressed in the cytoplasm of the cell.

 In gene therapy, recombinant AAV vectors which lack viral DNA are used.
 They have been engineered to cross the cell membrane and deliver their DNA cargo into the cell nucleus.
 The transgenes are flanked by inverted terminal repeats (ITRs) that allow them to form episomes in the nucleus of the cells.
 Since the episomes do not integrate into the cell genome and have no way of self-replicating, they will be diluted to a point where they are eventually lost over multiple rounds of cell replication.